ellerycoleman/code_samples/cs295/hw2/README.txt

 ======================================
 BUILD INSTRUCTIONS
 ======================================
-Make sure that the "make" command is in your path.
+Verify that "make" is in your command path.
 Then run:

 $ make

-The default target is "all", and it will create a binary called 'e95_scanner'.
-It will also create a symlink to that binary called "scanner".
+The default target is "all", and it will create a binary called 'e95_parser'.
+It will also create a symlink to that binary called "parser".